aws/aws-cli/awscli/examples/ec2/describe-instances.rst

     i-00b8ae04f9f99908e
     i-0fc71c25d2374130c

-For more information, see `Describing instances in a placement group <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#describe-instance-placement>`__ in the *Amazon EC2 Users Guide*.
+For more information, see `Describing instances in a placement group <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#describe-instance-placement>`__ in the *Amazon EC2 User Guide*.

 **Example 10: To filter instances of the specified type and only display their instance IDs, Availability Zone and the specified tag value in table format**

-The following ``describe-instances`` example displays the instance ID, Availability Zone, and the value of the ``Name`` tag for instances that have a tag with the name ``tag-key``, in table format.
+The following ``describe-instances`` examples display the instance ID, Availability Zone, and the value of the ``Name`` tag for instances that have a tag with the name ``tag-key``, in table format.

 Linux and macOS::